Canon 1D Mark IV vs Hasselblad X1D

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the X1D uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the X1D uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The X1D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Hasselblad X1D-50c and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.